 We took our time, walking from room to room to admire the art on display, before leaving discretely by the same way we had entered.

 Epilogue: Sava Ganchev

 While it was difficult to find out more about the Sava Ganchev factory or its staff, I was nevertheless able to uncover a little information about Sava Ganchev himself.

 Admiral Sava Ganchev Popov served in the Bulgarian Navy during World War II, and went on to play an important role in Bulgaria’s own fight against National Socialism.

 After undertaking officer training at Varna Naval Academy, Sava Ganchev was later dismissed from the army in 1943 – when he shot two German officers during a heated argument.
 He fled to his hometown of Lovech, where he became involved in the Bulgarian Resistance Movement.

-Here he fought alongside the revered Hristo Karpachev: a Bulgarian poet and journalist turned partisan, who is remembered for his struggle against the Nazi occupation of Bulgaria.
+Here he fought alongside Hristo Karpachev, a Bulgarian poet and journalist-turned-partisan, who is remembered for his struggle against the Nazi occupation of Bulgaria.
 Later though, during the Winter Offensive of January 1944, Sava Ganchev was shot and wounded near Krushuna in northern Bulgaria.
 Surrounded by the enemy, he used his last cartridge to take his own life.

 Although Сава Ганчев is well remembered by the Bulgarians, it’s near impossible to find online references to Sava Ganchev in Latin script.